levon003/levon003.github.io/_posts/2026-06-02-nber-growth-mindset.md

 >Another possible explanation for our results is that the targeted psychological constraints are not sufficiently present or binding in our setting.
 These interventions are designed to address specific barriers—such as fixed beliefs about intelligence or uncertainty about belonging—and may not be effective unless such barriers exist and constrain performance.
 When these constraints are weak or absent the scope for improvement is limited ([McPartlan et al., "Testing Basic Assumptions Reveals When (Not) to Expect Mindset and Belonging Interventions to Succeed"](https://eric.ed.gov/?id=EJ1280132)).

-I wish that the initial survey had asked students about their existing mindsets.
+I wish that the initial survey had asked students about their existing mindset.
 That would let you explicitly measure the impact of the intervention in the most favorable possible case: does the intervention help students who *start* with a fixed mindset?
 In other words, do students *with fixed mindsets* who *subsequently increase their growth mindset attitudes* do better academically?
 If so, there might be something to salvage here.
 If not... then we may be mistaken about the relevance of a fixed mindset for many academic outcomes we care about.